tarantool/metrics/doc/monitoring/metrics_reference.rst

                 where ``id`` is the instance's number in the replica set, ``stream`` is ``downstream`` or ``upstream``.
         *   -   ``tnt_replication_status``
-            -   This metrics equals 1 when replication status if "follow" and 0 otherwise.
+            -   This metrics equals 1 when replication status is "follow" and 0 otherwise.
                 This metric always has labels ``{id="id", stream="stream"}``, where ``id`` is the instance's number in the replica set, ``stream`` is ``downstream`` or ``upstream``.